|

 leave, perhaps at my own expense.
 My deferment from military service is over in

-go into the army in Alaska but I
+go into the army in Alaska but I would like to to visit home

 once more before entering the army for an indefinite term.